Updated: June 2, 2026

 GC-ICON-69Hiring a construction company/construction experts in Portugal

-Unless you have extensive construction experience, you’ll likely need to hire a builder to build your home.
+Unless you have proven experience in construction, you’ll likely need to hire a builder to build your home.

 A certified construction company in Portugal must be registered with the IMPIC (Institute of Public Markets, Real Estate and Construction, or Instituto dos Mercados Públicos, do Imobiliário e da Construção).